-The requirements contained in this section, unless indicated as guidance, are the minimum requirement as defined by the Radio Regulations which any new aeronautical systems must meet.
+The requirements contained in this section, unless indicated as guidance, are the minimum requirement as defined by the RR which any new aeronautical systems must meet.

 6.3 Transmitter Spectral Mask Requirements

-The Radio Regulations through Article 3 require that the technical characteristics of radio equipment should be designed to:
+The RR through Article 3 require that the technical characteristics of radio equipment should be designed to:

-take account of the technical characteristics of equipment likely to be employed in the same or neighbouring spectrum.
+take account of the technical characteristics of equipment likely to be employed in the same or neighboring spectrum.

 apply signal processing methods which enable the most efficient us of the frequency spectrum.

-ensure that transmitters conform to the tolerance defined in Appendix 2 to the Radio Regulations (see later for details)
+ensure that transmitters conform to the tolerance defined in Appendix 2 to the RR (see section 6.3.1)

-Ensure that transmitters conform to the spurious emissions limits defined in Appendix 3 to the Radio regulations (see later for details).
+Ensure that transmitters conform to the spurious emissions limits defined in Appendix 3 to the RR (see later for details).

-6.3.1
+6.3.1 Necessary Bandwidth

+6.3.1.1 Regulatory requirement

+Appendix 1 of the RR provides information on the classification of emissions and necessary bandwidth with section I of the annex dealing with the necessary bandwidth and section II the classification of emissions.

+The necessary bandwidth is defined in Article 1.152 of the Radio Regulations for a given set of characteristics of an emission as “the width of the frequency band which is just sufficient to ensure the transmission of information at the rate and with the quality required under specified conditions”.
+Appendix 3 of the RR references recommendation ITU-R SM.1138-3 as providing formulae for calculating the necessary bandwidth for various types of emissions.
+By being referenced in the RR the recommendation therefore becomes part of those regulations and hence where the formulae are applicable, they are a regulatory requirement.

+The table below is an extract from annex 1 of recommendation ITU-R SM.1138-3 potentially relevant to aeronautical systems:

+Table 6.1 – Formulae for calculating the necessary bandwidth of various emission types relevant to aeronautical systems